College Scorecard: Redesigning a Government Tool for Student Success

-College Scorecard is a U.S. Department of Education tool for students, parents, and counselors to compare the cost and value of higher education institutions in the United States.
+College Scorecard is a U.S. Department of Education tool for students, parents, and counselors to compare the cost and value of higher education institutions.

 Team: Cross-functional team including designers, developers, and federal stakeholders